Engineering, Science

 Presentation

-The Mechanics and Interactions (MI) specialization trains general mechanical engineers (bac+5) capable of dealing with issues at the frontiers between mechanics, multifunctional materials, automation and life sciences.
+The Mechanics and Interactions (MI) specialization trains generalist mechanical engineers (bac+5) capable of addressing issues at the intersection of mechanics, multifunctional materials, automation, and life sciences.

 Read more